 M1-M4 students are not allowed to sign out at all unless they are signed out by parents.
 There will be specific times during the week when students in M5-D2 will be able to go off campus to approved locations.
-When leaving campus, the student must first complete the online sign-out form and get it signed by a member of the residential staff.
+When leaving campus, the student must first complete the online sign-out form and get it signed by a member of the residential staff as required.
 The form lists where they are going and whom they are going with and when they will return.
 If granted permission to leave campus they must register their name, the place they are visiting and their expected time of return in the sign-out book at the gate as they leave and sign in when they return.

 Students must have at least one member of the group with an active mobile phone on with them.
 By following this procedure, we hope to ensure safety and be able to locate someone easily in the event of an emergency.
 Students should be aware that unauthorized absence from the campus will be regarded as a serious matter.
-When leaving campus, students must be in groups of three or more.
-Students are allowed short sign-outs (1 hour) daily and longer sign-outs on weekends and up to twice from Monday to Thursday based on the PC form.
+When leaving campus, students must be in groups as designated by the timing and destination.
+Students are allowed short sign-outs daily and longer sign-outs on weekends and up to twice from Monday to Thursday based on the PC form.

 Students are also allowed off campus for service activities in addition to normal sign out procedures.
-In these cases, the student needs to be participating in a service activity with a recognized school partner and will need to sign out with the Coordinator, Deputy Head of Campus or Head of Campus.
-These activities must be completed before 6pm and all other rules of signing out apply except the rule for a group of three.
+In these cases, the student needs to be participating in a service activity with a recognized school partner and will need to sign out with the program head, residential head or Head of Campus.
+These activities must be completed before 6pm and all relevant rules of signing out apply.
 Communication procedures are in place to check in on these activities.